Last Updated on February 2, 2023 by Michael

 Early Return and Late Return Fees

 You may assume a rental car company would love to get its car back early.
 But remember the rental car contract?
 If you return a vehicle early, the company may not be able to rent it out for those days.
 There’s also depreciation, the vicious daily expense for rental car firms.
-Depreciation and car disposition costs the average rental car company more than $10 per day, per car.
+Depreciation and car disposition costs the average rental car company about $10 per day, per car.

 Dollar and Thrifty Return Fees